 Readable line lengths

 The length of your lines of text and the spacing between them can have an impact on how comfortable it is for a reader's eyes to follow along.
-To give your subscribers a good reading experience you want to make sure the text in your ebook is optimised for readability.
+To give your subscribers a good reading experience you want to make sure the text in your ebook is optimized for readability.
 First, that means left aligning your text.
 Here's a quick design history lesson courtesy of Smashing Magazine.

 In 1928, [typographer] Jan Tschichold dismissed centered text and advocated for left-aligned text.
 He argued that this would assist readers by providing a consistent left (vertical) edge for the eye to return to after finishing each (horizontal) line.